Edouma/Inventory_Management/README.md

 ## Inventory_Management System
  This is a Raw Material Inventory Management System done Using Node-JS, Express, MySql & React-JS.
- I have created a Rest API using NodeJS, Express & MySql.
+ <p>I have created a Rest API using NodeJS, Express & MySql.
  Consumed the API using ReactJS
  This is a huge system that keeps track of the inventory i.e. what is in stock what has been used and how the raw materials have been used.
  The system is also used to keep track of vendors and the products they deliver.